 MAZAYA announces financial results of nine months period ended September 30, 2018 (DFM)

-Al Mazaya Holding Company announced financial results of nine months period ended on September 30, 2018.
-Net Profit amounted to KD 4,820,568 and Earnings per share 7.71 Fils against a Net Profit of KD 6,874,723 and Earnings per share 11.04 Fils for same period last year.
+Al Mazaya Holding Company announced its financial results for the nine months period ended September 30, 2018.
+Net Profit amounted to KD 5.308 Mill and Earnings per share 7.71 Fils against a Net Profit of KD 7.183 Mill and Earnings per share 11.04 Fils for same period last year.

 More »